 I did a similar thing about six years ago when I tore up my knee wrestling.
 (Don’t write to tell me I’m too old to wrestle.
 This happens to the young guys too.)
 I had to have my ACL replaced, and was going to be off the Jiu Jitsu mats for six months.
 For someone with my schedule (and addictive mentality), this could have been seriously unsettling.
 But I figured out a Plan B before I had the operation.

-My fallback plan for the two weeks in bed (and on painkillers — which meant I couldn’t do any meaningful work) was to catch up on all the great movies I had never seen or seen only once.
+My fallback plan for the two weeks in bed (and on painkillers and tons of kratom pills — which meant I couldn’t do any meaningful work) was to catch up on all the great movies I had never seen or seen only once.
 My fallback plan for the rest of the six months was to improve the strength of my upper body and to do a lot of reading and writing that I’d been putting off.

 I watched 30 movies during that two-week period and read more than 50 books in the ensuing months.
 I also wrote a screenplay and a book that turned out to be a bestseller.
 I wasn’t wrestling, but I was enjoying myself.

 Spend five minutes today thinking about your expectations — for your job, your personal relationships… everything.